André Faye Solvang

+On 30 August 2026, Solvang was involved in a serious accident during the Emilia-Romagna Grand Prix, part of the UIM Formula 2 World Championship in Italy.
+The accident occurred shortly after the start of the race, with several boats colliding.
+The race was immediately stopped following the incident.

+Solvang was seriously injured in the crash and was placed in a medically induced coma immediately after the accident due to the severity of his injuries.
+He was then airlifted to a hospital in Parma.
+He suffered multiple injuries, including torn ligaments and four fractures in his right knee, a fracture to his right arm, and two brain bleeds.

+The following day, 31 August, Solvang woke up from the induced coma and was taken off mechanical ventilation.
+He had no memory of the accident.
+His condition continued to improve day by day, and he is expected to make a full recovery.

+The accident resulted in the race not restarting, while the boats involved were seized by Italian authorities as part of an investigation into the incident.

 Early career

 Solvang began racing in the GT15 class in 2017 and won the Norwegian GT15 Championship and Norwegian Cup in 2018.
 He progressed to the GT30 class, where in 2019 at age 16 he won the UIM GT30 World Championship in Kotka, Finland.
 In 2020, he competed for the GT30 European Championship, finishing as runner-up to Latvia's Laura Lakovica-Lakovica at Kupiškis, Lithuania.

 F4 career (2021–2024)

 2021–2022

 After concentrating on GT30, Solvang moved to the F4 class for his first full season in 2022.
 He competed in the German F4 Championship, winning the ADAC F4 German Championship in 2022.
 In the 2022 UIM F4 World Championship, he finished as runner-up to Estonia's Stefan Arand, having won the final race and finished second in the penultimate race.
 He also finished as runner-up in the 2022 F4 European Championship.

 2023

 In 2023, Solvang won the UIM F4 World Cup Championship in Kaunas, Lithuania, dominating the weekend with maximum points after winning both qualifying sessions and both races.
 He finished as vice-champion in both the 2023 F4 World Championship and European Championship.
 He also won a race in Offshore Class 3-C during the season.